berkde/findYourDreamHouseAI/SECURITY.md

 ## Rewards & Acknowledgements

 We appreciate responsible disclosure.
 At this time we do not offer a formal bug bounty.
 We will acknowledge researchers who follow responsible disclosure and opt-in to public recognition.
-Contact security@findyourdreamhouse.ai to discuss recognition.
+Contact berkdelibalta@gmail.com to discuss recognition.

 ---